yuridevx/queue-management-microservice/README.md

-# Digital Queue microservice
+# Digital Queue micro service

 Have you ever seen digital queues in banks?

-This is Flask rest service that provides queue backend functionality
+This is Flask rest service that provides queue back-end functionality